-'Take Away Couture - White' has been selected by Art Gemini Prize, London UK.
-This work among other 30 international entries will be on show at The Exhibitionist Hotel from 7th September and 3rd October 2021.
-An edition of 15 prints will be for sale at this event.
+'Take Away Couture - White' was selected by Art Gemini Prize, London UK.
+This work among other 30 international entries was showcased at The Exhibitionist Hotel between 7th September and 3rd October 2021.

 Take Away Couture 2019-2020